lucasAlonso/exactlyChallenge/README.md

 # Some thoughts about this

-First time i tried to do an ERC20 and extend functions, but when i need to do some changes it was hard not to override some ERC20 FUNCTION
+First time i tried to resolve this challenge i tried an ERC20 aproach and extend functions as needed, but when i needed to do some changes it was hard not to override some ERC20 FUNCTIONS.
-I then decide to make a simple, easy to audit token just with the small quant of function i needed
+I then decided to make a simple, easy-to-audit, token with just the small quant of function i needed

 ---

 ### ETHPool and EfCoin structure

-ETHPool recibes eth from team or user, and EfCoin keeps traks of:
+ETHPool recibes eth from team or user, and EfCoin keeps tracks of:

 1. total amounts of user's withdraws and deposits
 2. Total amount of eth deposited,
 3. It has no rewards records at all

-There is no rewards track, instead EfCoins is rebased each time team make a rewards
+There is no rewards track, instead EfCoins are rebased each time team make a reward

 > The crucial variable here is \_efcoinPerEth